-He has the highest career batting average in major league baseball history for a long-time player.
-That average was for many years believed to be .367, and many a schoolchild grew up memorizing .367.
-However, when researchers discovered a mistake, his average was corrected to .366.
-This angered many fans who had grown up associating Ty Cobb with the number 367.
-He hit over .300 for 23 years in a row.
+Cobb was an unmatched combination of speed and power.
+He has the highest career batting average in major league baseball history, for many years believed to be .367 and so memorized by many a schoolchild.
+Subsequent archival research has reduced it a point.
+He won a record 12 batting titles and hit over .300 for 23 years in a row.
 In fact, from 1940 to 2000, only 13 times has a player maintained a higher single-season batting average than Cobb's career average.

-Cobb was rarely recognized for his power but he led the league in Slugging Percentage 8 times, was in the top 5 in Home Runs 7 times, led the league in home runs in 1909 with 9, and led the league in RBIs 4 times.
-In later life, he sneered at the new breed of power hitters claiming that he could have hit a bunch of home runs if he had wanted to but that he preferred a more scientific approach to the game any way .
+Cobb was rarely recognized for his power but he led the league in slugging percentage 8 times and in OPS+ 11, including an incredible nine years running.
+His power was so prodigious for his day he won a Triple Crown in 1909, was in the top 5 in Home Runs 7 times, and led the league in RBIs 4 times.
+In later life, he sneered at the new breed of power hitters, claiming that he could have hit a bunch of home runs if he had wanted to but that he preferred a more scientific approach to the game any way.
 This boast was part of his furious rivalry with Babe Ruth, who threatened to take away from him the title of "greatest baseball player ever".
 On May 5, 1925, he hit three home runs in one game, reputedly to prove to reporters that he was indeed serious about this boast.
 It is also true that despite his excellent power, he was an outstanding bunter, and made defenses pay if they tried to play him back.

 Ty Cobb was portrayed by actor Tommy Lee Jones in the movie Cobb.
 He was also portrayed by Pete Rose, who had broken his record for lifetime hits, in the 1991 television movie Babe Ruth.
 His autobiography, entitled My Life In Baseball: The True Record, co-authored by Al Stump, was published shortly after his death.